YaelHamrani/Siemens-Prisma-3T-MRI-Scanner-gui-for-ECG-analysis/README.md

 ## Installations:

-Download the files : Simens ECG Signal Processing.mlappinstall, Simens ECG Signal Processing.prj and config.mat, to a local working dirctory on your pc. open matlab on your working dirctory and double click on Simens ECG Signal Processing.mlappinstall.
+Download the files : Simens ECG Signal Processing.mlappinstall, Simens ECG Signal Processing.prj and config.mat, to a local working dirctory on your pc.
+Open matlab on your working dirctory and double click on Simens ECG Signal Processing.mlappinstall.

 This will install the App on your Matlab toolbar: